electricimp/imp-central-impt/DevelopmentGuide.md

 ### Sharing Projects ###

-Your Project can be easily shared, copied or moved: just copy the whole directory containing the [Project file](./CommandsManual.md#project-file) and the linked source files, and continue using *impt* from the directory at its new location.
+Your Project can be easily shared, copied or moved: just copy the whole directory containing the [Project file](./CommandsManual.md#project-files) and the linked source files, and continue using *impt* from the directory at its new location.

-**Note** The Project directory may also include a [local auth file](./CommandsManual.md#local-auth-file), which you may not wish to share.
-If you do want to share or copy the authentication information along with your Project, and the directory does not include a [local auth file](./CommandsManual.md#local-auth-file) (ie. you use global login), call [`impt auth login`](./CommandsManual.md#auth-login) with the option `--local` and with the same credentials and endpoint as you used for global login.
+**Note:** the Project directory may also include a [local auth file](./CommandsManual.md#local-auth-file), which you may not wish to share.

+On the contrary, if you do want to share or copy the authentication information along with your Project but the directory does not include a [local auth file](./CommandsManual.md#local-auth-file) (ie. you use global login), call [`impt auth login`](./CommandsManual.md#auth-login) with the option `--local` and with the same credentials and endpoint as you used for global login.
 A [local auth file](./CommandsManual.md#local-auth-file) will be created and you will be able to copy it alongside the other Project files.

 ### Deleting a Project ###

 There are several levels of Project deletion:

-- [`impt project delete`](./CommandsManual.md#project-delete) without additional options deletes the [Project file](./CommandsManual.md#project-file) only, ie. it simply removes the link between the Device Group and the source files.
-The same effect occurs when you [create a new Project](#project-creation) in the same directory to overwrite the previous [Project file](./CommandsManual.md#project-file).
+- [`impt project delete`](./CommandsManual.md#project-delete) without additional options deletes the [Project file](./CommandsManual.md#project-files) only, ie. it simply removes the link between the Device Group and the source files.
+The same effect occurs when you [create a new Project](#project-creation) in the same directory to overwrite the previous [Project file](./CommandsManual.md#project-files).
 - [`impt project delete`](./CommandsManual.md#project-delete) with the option `--files` will also delete the linked source files.
 This is equivalent to manually deleting the Project directory.
 - [`impt project delete`](./CommandsManual.md#project-delete) with the option `--entities` will also delete the related impCentral API entities.
 See [the command’s spec](./CommandsManual.md#project-delete) for more details.
 Use this option when, for example, you want to clean all the entities after working on a temporary test project.

-**Note** [`impt project delete`](./CommandsManual.md#project-delete) never deletes the [local auth file](./CommandsManual.md#local-auth-file), if it exists in the Project directory.
+**Note:** [`impt project delete`](./CommandsManual.md#project-delete) never deletes the [local auth file](./CommandsManual.md#local-auth-file), if it exists in the Project directory.
 Use [`impt auth logout --local`](./CommandsManual.md#auth-login) to delete the [local auth file](./CommandsManual.md#local-auth-file), or remove it manually.

 **Example**